theypsilon/MiSTer_BIOS_SCRIPTS/README.md

 Q: Can I set a custom BIOS directory location.

-A: Yes, in the update_console-bios-getter.ini: BIOSDIR=/path/to/your/location
+A: Yes, in the update_bios-getter.ini: BIOSDIR=/path/to/your/location

 #Q: Can I set this to work with usb drives?

-#A: yes, in the update_console-bios-getter.ini: BASE_PATH=/media/usb0
+#A: yes, in the update_bios-getter.ini: BASE_PATH=/media/usb0

 You should back up your bios files before running this script.